-Reform measures will always be specific to the particular circumstances.
-Nonetheless, in order to get ideas and insights, it helps greatly to learn about reforms employed elsewhere and to have a mental model of the type of possible reforms.
-We recommend you consider each of these ten reform approaches:
+Reform measures will always be specific to the circumstances.
+Nonetheless, to get ideas and insights, it helps to learn about reforms employed elsewhere and to have a mental model of the type of what sorts of reforms are possible.
+We recommend you consider each of these eight categories of specific reform approaches:

-- 1. Functional approaches: improving institutions, public financial management, systems and controls - 2.
-People-centred approaches: building networks and coalitions of supporters - 3.
-Monitoring approaches: strengthen oversight groups and their independence - 4.
-Justice & rule of law approaches: prosecuting, raising confidence, improving laws - 5.
-Transparency approaches: making visible what others wish to keep hidden

-- 6. Integrity approaches: motivating, instilling pride and commitment - 7.
-Whistleblowing approaches: finding safe ways for people to speak up - 8.
-Civil society and media: creating space for external voices - 9.
-Incentives and economic theory approaches: aligning stakeholders and economics - 10.
-Nudge approaches: new science show how small changes can make a big difference
+- Functional approaches: improving institutions, public financial management, systems, and controls - People-centred approaches: building networks and coalitions of supporters - Monitoring approaches: strengthen oversight groups and their independence - Justice & rule-of-law approaches: prosecuting, raising confidence, improving laws - Transparency approaches: making visible what others wish to keep hidden - Integrity approaches: motivating, instilling pride, and commitment - Civil society and media: creating space for external voices - Incentives and nudge approaches: aligning stakeholders, economics, and behavioural knowledge

 Talking through with colleagues and stakeholders how each of them might work in your environment enables you to 'circle around' the problem, looking at different ways and combinations to tackle it.
-A reform strategy might, for example, consist of some institutional improvement projects, plus strengthening integrity among staff, plus strengthened sanctions and discipline.

-You can read more guidance on Step 2 here.
+One feasible option might, for example, consist of some institutional improvement projects, plus strengthening integrity among staff, plus strengthened sanctions and discipline.
+You can read more guidance on Specific Reform Measures here.